 We all know it is important for our well-being to maintain a positive outlook, and one of the primary aims of the Deaf Positive NZ Facebook group is to encourage people to ‘think positive’ during this difficult time and to help avoid their mental health deteriorating.
 Our group presents an opportunity for the Deaf community to connect in NZSL, which is our native language.

-We have provided a number of activities and classes throughout the day that include storytelling, arts, photography, exercises, self-care, NZSL, and Maori arts.
+We have provided a number of activities and classes throughout the day that includes storytelling, arts, photography, exercises, self-care, NZSL, and Maori arts.
 These activities are catered towards Deaf people, Deaf/hearing children, Deaf seniors, Deaf Blind and Deaf with Disabilities.

 Our Deaf Positive NZ Facebook group is giving individuals the opportunity to share their talents, be creative and develop leadership skills.
 Video messaging is a helpful platform for Deaf people to gain confidence, and to share information and experiences.